Antonio Virgili

-Education

-Virgili graduated with a degree in sociology from the University of Naples Federico II.
-He later obtained an additional degree in psychological sciences and in clinical psychology from the Guglielmo Marconi University.
-He continued his studies at various universities and institutions such as the Sapienza University of Rome, Tor Vergata University of Rome, University of Florence, the Diplomatic Institute, and further Italian and foreign centers, obtaining two masters, and earned the title of Medicine Doctor in Alternative Medicine MD (AM) and a specialization in neuropsychology.
-Among others, he has expanded his studies at the School for Advanced Studies of the Italian Institute for Philosophical Studies and the Baylor College of Medicine.

 Career

 After a period of field research in 1983, Virgili obtained a position as a professor of social psychology and methodology of social research at the Higher Institute of Sociology.
-Already a collaborator at the University of Naples Federico II, he was also chairman for medical anthropology of the International Council of Integrative Medicine (Australia).
+He was a collaborator at the University of Naples Federico II, and also chairman for medical anthropology of the International Council of Integrative Medicine in Australia.
 He was among the founding members of the Asian Population Association and the Victimology Support International Observatory and Network-VISION as the coordinator of the department for "Stress, post-traumatic stress and DAS".

 He is currently the scientific director of the Italian Institute of Social Sciences and the Center of International Studies; Professor of neuro-social sexology at UNISED, and professor at the university centre UNILUDES (Lugano).
 He is also a researcher and consultant in social sciences, neurosciences and clinical reflexology.

 Virgili has authored over fifty essays and scientific articles and has worked with various newspapers.
 He has lectured at dozens of conferences for disseminating science and collaborated with Rotary International, Lions Club International and Kiwanis.

 He is a member of The Society of the Friends of St. George's, the Istituto Italiano per l´Africa e l´Oriente; the Society for Geographical Studies, the New York Academy of Sciences, the American Psychosomatic Society, the Italian Society of Economics Demography and Statistics, the European Sociological Association and the Society for the Scientific Study of Sexuality.
 He is the chairman of the Culture Commission at LIDU (Italian League for Human Rights) and one of the international vice presidents of the Lazarus Union (International NGO).

-As an artist he has exhibited his photos in New York, Paris, Malta, Tokyo etc.
+As an artist he has exhibited his photos in cities like New York, Paris, Malta, and Tokyo.